tips · Last updated 3 June 2026

 Step 5: Setting Up Utilities

-Internet: Visit Movistar, Vodafone, or Orange with NIE and bank details.
-Installation takes about a week.
+Internet: Visit a Movistar, Vodafone, or Orange store with your NIE and Spanish bank details.
+Fibre installation typically takes around a week from the contract date.

 Step 6: Registering as a Resident

-Register on the padrón municipal at the ayuntamiento within three months.
-This gives you access to healthcare, schools, and other public services.
+Register on the padrón municipal at the ayuntamiento (town hall) within three months of moving in.
+This is required for access to public healthcare, schools, and other local services.
+Bring your NIE, passport, and a copy of your rental contract.

 Common Mistakes to Avoid